nguyenpham/ocgdb/README.md

 The algorithms of Moves and Moves2 are very simple, developers can easily encode and decode using their own code.

 In contrast, the algorithm of Moves1 is quite complicated, deeply integrated into our code/library.
 It is not easy for developers to write their own encode/decode.

-Even Moves1 can create the smallest databases, users should consider using Moves and/or Moves2 instead, just for being easy to use by other libraries.
+Even though Moves1 can create the smallest databases, users should consider using Moves and/or Moves2 instead, just for being easy to use by other libraries.

+## Date fields
+Dates in PGN have format YYYY.MM.DD (such as "2022.02.21").
+They are must be converted into SQLite's date standard (IS0-8601) as YYYY-MM-DD (such as "2022-02-21").
+Dates are stored as text fields.

+Some details of PGN dates may be missing and displayed as question (?) marks.
+The program simply replace each question mark by '1'.
+E.g., from "1950.??.??" to be "1950.11.11".

 ## Converting speed
 We tested on an iMac 3.6 GHz Quad-Core i7, 16 GB RAM (the year 2017), converting a PGN file with 3.45 million games, size 2.42 GB.